longersoft/k8s-devops/README.md

-# How to create infrastructure
+# How to setup infrastructure

 ## Prerequisites
 Setup authenticate with AWS for pipelines: